yougotwill/session-website/README.md

 - **Always** run `yarn run build && yarn run start` to see how the code works in a production environment before committing or pushing to the server.

 - For staging environments use `build:staging` and `start:staging`.
-This updates the system environment variables, page metadata and shows content from Contentful that is not yet `live 🚀` .
+This updates the system environment variables, page metadata accordingly.

 - For accessbility testing we use the [axe-react](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/react/README.md) plugin.

 - Uses [Headwind](https://github.com/heybourn/headwind) VSCode extension for sorting Tailwind classes.

 - Uses [classnames](https://www.npmjs.com/package/classnames) to organise our classes into groups that combine at build time.

-- To work with any pages that use [Contentful](https://www.contentful.com) you will need to create your own free account and import our Contentful models.

-  Email [will@oxen.io](mailto:will@oxen.io) for access to the content models.
-If there is enough interest they may be added to the repo in future.

 ### Tailwind class structure